zinyawlinn/transformer-MSA/README.md

-# Transformer-Based Text-Only and Multimodal Sentiment Analysis
+# A Comparative Evaluation of Transformer-Based Text-Only and Multimodal Approaches for Sentiment Analysis

 This repository contains the implementation code for "A Comparative Evaluation of Transformer-Based Text-Only and Multimodal Approaches for Sentiment Analysis".